 Advanced visual communication, computer drafting and presentation techniques.
 In-depth design problems will be addressed.
-Spring and summer.
 Prerequisites: INTD 1513, INTD 1523, and INTD 1543, all with a grade of "C" or better.
+Semester Offered Spring and Summer

 INTD 2463 - Codes for Interior Designs